-- $400-1500: use services of web agency/studio.
-By the way, we recently build a side project focusing on website costs estimations across design, coding and marketing.
-Here is a direct link to landing page calculator.
+- $400-1500: use the services of a web agency/studio.
+By the way, we recently build a side project focusing on website costs estimations across design, coding, and marketing.
+Here is a direct link to the landing page calculator.

 - $200-400: pay freelancers to modify a template from stock (like Envato Market) according to your desires, fill it up with text and some images.

-- $50: do it yourself on some website builder (GRIN tech’s favourite is Tilda).
-May sound complicated first, but at the end of the day it’s you who knows the product better than anyone with all its advantages and selling points.
-Just use a pre made template and fill it up with information on your product.
+- $50: do it yourself on some website builder (GRIN tech’s favorite is Tilda).
+May sound complicated first, but at the end of the day, it’s you who knows the product better than anyone with all its advantages and selling points.
+Just use a pre-made template and fill it up with information on your product.
 You don’t need any coding, or design skill to do this.

 TIP: Use existing design samples to build the first version of your page.
 Here is a tiny post on how to use Dribbble for some shortcuts.

 - Product sales

 - Mobile applications